gojimmypi/gojimmypi.github.io/_posts/2022-07-16-FTDI2232HL-Dual-Interface-fix.md

 ![pick_new_driver.png](../images/esp32-devkit/pick_new_driver.png)

-Select the "USB Composite Device":
+Pick from a list of drivers on computer and select the "USB Composite Device":

 ![pick_composite_device.png](../images/esp32-devkit/pick_composite_device.png)